Dishonour Bright

 Dishonour Bright is a 1936 British comedy film directed by and starring Tom Walls.
 It also featured Eugene Pallette, Betty Stockfeld and Diana Churchill and was based on a story by Ben Travers.
 It was made at Denham Studios.
 The film's art direction was by Thomas N. Morahan.

-Synopsis
+Plot

 Stephen Champion is cited as the co-respondent in a divorce case, but is cheerfully unashamed when he appears in court.
 During the case he strikes up a flirtatious relationship with Stella Crane, the wife of one of the lawyers.
 Nonetheless he marries his lover when her divorce comes through.
 While on his European honeymoon, he comes to Stella's assistance when she is nearly trapped by a cad and his blackmailing associate.
 Yet it takes some time to convince both his own wife and her husband that his conduct has been entirely honourable.